Lady Gaga: 2020–2023: Chromatica, Love for Sale, and House of Gucci

 After an appearance in the television special Friends: The Reunion, in which Gaga sang "Smelly Cat" with Lisa Kudrow, she portrayed Patrizia Reggiani, who was convicted of hiring a hitman to murder her ex-husband and former head of the Gucci fashion house Maurizio Gucci (played by Adam Driver), in Ridley Scott's biographical crime film titled House of Gucci.
 For the part, Gaga learned to speak with an Italian accent.
 She also stayed in character for 18 months, speaking with an accent for nine months during that period.
-Her method acting approach took a toll on her mental wellbeing, and towards the end of filming she had to be accompanied on-set by a psychiatric nurse.
+Her method acting took a toll on her mental wellbeing, and towards the end of filming she had to be accompanied on-set by a psychiatric nurse.
 The film was released on November 24, 2021, to mixed reviews, though critics praised Gaga's performance as "note-perfect".
 She earned the New York Film Critics Circle Award, and nominations for the BAFTA Award, Critics' Choice Award, Golden Globe Award and Screen Actors Guild Award for Best Actress.

 Gaga co-wrote the song "Hold My Hand" for the 2022 film Top Gun: Maverick, and also composed the score alongside Hans Zimmer and Harold Faltermeyer.
 She performed "Hold My Hand" live at the 95th Academy Awards, where it was nominated for Best Original Song.
-The song also earned Gaga her third win for Best Original Song at the Satellite Awards.
-In July 2022, she embarked on The Chromatica Ball stadium tour, which had twenty dates and grossed $112.4 million from 834,000 tickets sold.
+The track also earned Gaga her third win for Best Original Song at the Satellite Awards.
+In July 2022, she embarked on The Chromatica Ball stadium tour, which concluded that September.
+It grossed $112.4 million from 834,000 tickets sold throughout twenty dates and produced an HBO concert special titled Gaga Chromatica Ball.
 By the end of the year, she became the highest grossing female artist touring in 2022.
-Gaga is set to star with Joaquin Phoenix in Joker: Folie à Deux, which will be released in 2024.
+Gaga was appointed as co-chair of the President's Committee on the Arts and Humanities by President Joe Biden in April 2023, and collaborated with the Rolling Stones on the song "Sweet Sounds of Heaven", also featuring Stevie Wonder, from their album Hackney Diamonds that year.